 SMART goals examples are an excellent tool for both nursing students and nursing assistants.
 They can be used for a variety of purposes.
 It is not just a goal-setting system used by nurses.
 You can start by choosing one of these goals or creating your own!
 Check out these 13+ examples of SMART goals for nurses to get their creativity flowing.

 The first category is excellent patient care.
 These are goals that have to do with caring for patient safety in the hospital or at home.
+They include goals for nursing evaluations.
 You can create some treatment plan or do something different like:

 - I will provide excellent, compassionate care to my clients by making them feel safe and comfortable at all times throughout their stay as health care professionals.